Young People

 0800 11 11 (24 hours)

-What if I am Under 16?
+What if I am under 16?

 You have the right to come to at least one appointment without a parent or carer.
 The doctor or nurse will decide if they think you are ready to make your own decisions about your health.
 If they don’t think you’re quite ready yet they’ll ask you to bring a parent or carer next time.